gada1982/CarND-Advanced-Lane-Lines/README.md

 The following image shows an example (taken with the same camera) how this is applied to the lane-line-images:
 ![lane_lines_undistorted](https://github.com/gada1982/CarND-Advanced-Lane-Lines/blob/master/info_for_readme/undistorted_image_lane_lines.png)

 # 5. Binary Threshold
 TODO
+To get a binary mask of the images the following steps are done.
+The code for this functionality can be found in **CODE CELL 4**, **CODE CELL 5**, **CODE CELL 6** and **CODE CELL 9** of the Jupyter notebook P4.jpynb.

+Two different approches have been combined to get a properly working solution for the binary mask:
+- Apply a color mask to a given image to filter out yellow and white parts of the image
+- Use Sobel Gradients in x- and y-direction

+Function `cal_undistort`:

 # 6. Image Transformation - Bird Eye View